asteven/local-zfs-provisioner/README.md

 The volume content stored on the node will be automatically cleaned up.
 You can check the log of the `local-zfs-provisioner-xxx` pod for details.

-Now you've verified that the provisioner works as expected.
+You have now verified that the provisioner works as expected.

 ## Configuration

-The configuration of the provisioner is a json file `config.json`, stored in the a config map, e.g.:
+The configuration of the provisioner is a json file `config.json`, stored in a config map, e.g.:
 ```
 kind: ConfigMap
 apiVersion: v1